Fluid Viscosity Prediction Leveraging Computer Vision and Robot Interaction: Methods

+After training the AE on reconstructing the oscillation patterns, we retain only the encoder, discarding the decoder.
+This approach utilizes the encoder's ability to transform input data of shape $(C \times d \times h \times w) = (1 \times 12 \times 40 \times 100)$ into latent vectors, $z \in \mathbb{R}^L$.
 For the classification task involving five categories of fluids, we apply multinomial logistic regression on sets of latent vectors.
 A classifier is fit with all 16,284 train latent vectors to provide a logistic regression model that outputs one-hot encoded class labels.
-Since each video is converted into multiple datapoints ($D-d$ for training and $D//d$ for inference without sliding-window), we select the class that appears most frequently among all predictions to make a final class prediction at the video level.

-For the viscosity regression task using the glycerol solutions, we attach an additional feed-forward MLP as a regression head and perform supervised learning with known viscosity labels obtained from \cite{visc_lb}.
+Since each video is converted into multiple datapoints ($D-d$ for each video), we select the class that appears most frequently among all predictions to make a final class prediction at the video level.
+For the viscosity regression task using the glycerol solutions, we attach an additional FCN as a regression head and perform supervised learning with known viscosity labels obtained from \cite{visc_lb}.
 The network is trained for 200 epochs with a learning rate of 3e-5 and a batch size of 512, using the Adam optimizer to minimize the MSE loss between the predicted and actual viscosity values.
 To derive a final viscosity prediction at the video level, we average all viscosity predictions from each video.
+As mentioned in Section \ref{subsec:autoencoder}, we determined the optimal hyperparameters by experimenting with various combinations of latent dimensions, batch sizes, and learning rates.